 For application leaders who already know the benefits of migrating to Oracle Cloud Infrastructure and are wanting more information about different migration strategies, it should be said that there are several commercial interpretations for application migration strategies.

-For this reason, in the context of migrating to Oracle Cloud Infrastructure, if you want to focus on the technology and avoid altering too much of the code, architecture and functionality of your EBS applications, there are 3 great options to choose from to retain much of your EBS: Re-hosting, Re-platforming and Re-factoring (not to be confused with replacing or rebuilding).
-While you are making changes to the architecture in refactoring, beyond these 3, you are shifting to a new application architecture and functionality altogether to embrace significant change.
+For this reason, in the context of Oracle Cloud Infrastructure migration, if you want to focus on the technology and avoid altering too much of the code, architecture, and functionality of your EBS applications, there are 3 great options to choose from to retain much of your EBS: Re-hosting, Re-platforming, and Re-factoring (not to be confused with replacing or rebuilding).
+While you are making changes to the architecture in refactoring, beyond these 3, you are shifting to new application architecture and functionality altogether to embrace significant change.

 According to Oracle, this migration to Oracle Cloud Infrastructure, also known as lift and shift, involves taking a snapshot of the application server VM’s on the source environment including the OS, boot record, converting into an Oracle Cloud Infrastructure-compatible format (qcow2, vmdk) and importing it on Oracle Cloud Infrastructure as a custom Image, and then re-instantiating the image.

-- Organizations which, due to the nature of their business and conditions present while migrating to Oracle Cloud Infrastructure, require low costs and quick time to market for their EBS applications.
+- Organizations that, due to the nature of their business and conditions present while migrating to Oracle Cloud Infrastructure, require low costs and quick time to market for their EBS applications.

-- Organizations who are concerned with switching from CAPEX to OPEX and do not feel the need to improve functionality of EBS applications (through replatforming or refactoring) because the application is not disrupting end user experience or posing additional technical challenges to IT on the backend.
+- Organizations who are concerned with switching from CAPEX to OPEX and do not feel the need to improve the functionality of EBS applications (through re-platforming or refactoring) because the application is not disrupting the end-user experience or posing additional technical challenges to IT on the backend.

 - Organizations pursuing a hybrid environment may have certain EBS applications that they must keep running without disruption or modification.

-- In case of commercial and off-the-shelf applications, it might be impossible to do code changes on the EBS applications without replatforming or refactoring.
-They may be able to perform a lift and shift while migrating to Oracle Cloud Infrastructure, but at the expense of some Cloud functionality.
+- In the case of commercial and off-the-shelf applications, it might be impossible to do code changes on the EBS applications without re-platforming or refactoring.
+They may be able to perform a lift and shift while migrating to Oracle Cloud Infrastructure but at the expense of some Cloud functionality.

 - For some EBS applications, it might be a good strategy to rehost while migrating to Oracle Cloud Infrastructure then optimize further down the road.